-A few miles out of Merced, I noticed a sign “Fruit Basket” and pulled over to stretch my legs and buy an apple or orange.
-Getting out, I noticed a couple of utilitarian-looking buildings and a line of old farm equipment stretching along the edge of the parking area.
-Stepping through the door, I was surprised.
+A few miles out of Merced, a sign—“Fruit Basket”—caught my eye and I pulled over to stretch my legs.
+I'd get an apple and maybe some cashews.
+Getting out, I noticed a line of old farm equipment stretching along the edge of the parking area.
+Once inside the spare, utilitarian building, I was surprised.

 “This time of year, there’s not much,” she said.